Skip to Content

 raw eggs, cinnamon, sweetener, melted butter, and unsweetened applesauce on a flat surface

-It really will depend on how you make it.
 Growing up, my mom made a recipe for me that called for 5 tablespoons of butter and 1/2 cup of pure honey.
 Those are loaded with fat and sugar.

 Most recipes I see have 300+ calories and 50+ grams of carbs per slice.
-If you want to eat a slice of bread for breakfast or as a treat a few days a week, those macros are not very friendly.
+If you want to eat a slice of bread for breakfast or as a treat a few days a week, without the extra calories, this is perfect.
+I came up with this sugar-free recipe to round out the macros and nutrition facts profile a bit.

 overripe bananas on a flat surface